Articles

-What is the Electro-Mechanical / Box Build Assembly Process?
+What Is The Electro-Mechanical / Box Build Assembly Process?

 Altest has always focused on providing a solution in-house to any PCBA challenges that our clients may face.
 Clients in the past have tasked Altest with fully taking their project from a prototype to a market-ready product through a process known as a box-build assembly.
 A box-build assembly is taking the initial finished PCB after it has been assembled and manufacturing an enclosure with things such as testing, packaging, software installation, etc done by the manufacturer.
 This eliminates the complexity of warehousing, shipping, and other complications with creating a final product for start-ups or smaller companies without an established infrastructure.
 Each step involved in a box-build assembly process increases in complexity depending on how fleshed out the client wants their final product to be.
 It is beneficial for the client and the manufacturer if there are included CAD models and packaging design already designed to expedite the manufacturing process.